etiennebr/rstdocs/Applications/Image Manipulation/ExtractROI.rst

 - **Fit** : In fit mode, extract is made to best fit a reference image.

- - **Reference image** : Reference image to define the ROI
+ - **Reference image** : Reference image to define the ROI.

  - **Elevation management** : This group of parameters allows to manage elevation values.
 Supported formats are SRTM, DTED or any geotiff.
 DownloadSRTMTiles application could be a useful tool to list/download tiles related to a product.

- - **DEM directory** : This parameter allows to select a directory containing Digital Elevation Model tiles
+ - **DEM directory** : This parameter allows to select a directory containing Digital Elevation Model tiles.

  - **Geoid File** : Use a geoid grid to get the height above the ellipsoid in case there is no DEM available, no coverage for some points or pixels with no_data in the DEM tiles.
 A version of the geoid can be found on the OTB website (http://hg.orfeo-toolbox.org/OTB-Data/raw-file/404aa6e4b3e0/Input/DEM/egm96.grd).

  - **Default elevation** : This parameter allows to set the default height above ellipsoid when there is no DEM available, no coverage for some points or pixels with no_data in the DEM tiles, and no geoid file has been set.
 This is also used by some application as an average elevation value.

 **Start X**
 ROI start x position.